-Revised and pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 02/15.
-Originally prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-(New 05/99.)
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 10/16.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 02/15.
+Prepared by Nancy Doubrava, HGIC Information Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
+New 05/99.

 Botrytis blight or "gray mold" is a widely distributed disease caused by the fungus Botrytis species.
 It can infect some vegetables, soft fruits, flowers, trees and shrubs, especially when conditions are cool and damp.
 The fungus usually occurs on plant debris or weak plant tissue, such as old flowers, leaves and overripe fruit.
 It can be very destructive, since it can spread quickly to rot healthy plant tissue.